citp/privacy-policy-historical/s/si/sig/sign-up.to.md

-> *The following text is extracted and transformed from the sign-up.to privacy policy that was archived on 2007-12-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071221024332id_/http%3A//www.sign-up.to/html/about/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sign-up.to privacy policy that was archived on 2008-03-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080320102306id_/http%3A//www.sign-up.to/html/about/privacy.htm) for the most accurate reproduction.*

-# Sign-Up.to - Privacy Policy
+# Privacy Policy - Sign-Up.to

 We take the privacy of client and end user data very seriously.
 The entire Sign-Up.to system is designed to provide all parties with complete control over their data.